entity-toolkit/entity/README.md

 $ git submodule update
 ```

 _Configure_ the code by running `configure.py` file with the desired specifications.
-This will generat a disposable `Makefile` which is used to build the code.
+This will generate a disposable `Makefile` which is used to build the code.
 Configuration example might look something like this:

 ```shell
 $ python configure.py -debug --compiler=icc --precision=single